 With braided trunks and their lush, glossy leaves, a Money Tree (Pachira Aquatica) is said to bring prosperity and wealth into your home.
-You’ll need to keep it in good shape however if it’s going to get that job done – and key to this is watering.
+You’ll need to keep it in good shape however if it’s going to get that job done – and the key to this is watering.
 How do you water a Money Tree properly?

 A Money Tree in need of water will display limp stems and curling leaves that turn yellow.
-In extreme cases leaves will turn yellow or fall away completely.
-A pattern of under-watering will also result in poor overall growth for the money tree as long term stress in the plant develops.
+In extreme cases, leaves will turn yellow or fall away completely.
+A pattern of under-watering will also result in poor overall growth for the money tree as long-term stress in the plant develops.

 Table of Contents